Components of a Commercial Lightning Protection System

 Who Needs Protection?

 Thunderstorms occur virtually everywhere, and that puts any building at risk.
 State-of-the-art certified lightning protection systems are a part of the structural design of thousands of commercial and public facilities worldwide and are designed to maximize protection of life and property.
-Risk factors (including your location, frequency of thunderstorms, soil composition and building occupancy) determine the need for a lightning protection system.
+Risk factors (including your location, frequency of thunderstorms, soil composition, and building occupancy) determine the need for an industrial or commercial lightning protection system.

 Industrial parks, manufacturing plants, churches, schools, banking centers, hospitals, military installations, historical landmarks, emergency centers, 911 facilities, sporting complexes, corporate centers, chemical plants, oil refineries, nuclear plants, etc. – all benefit from certified lightning protection systems.